bcgov/moh-plr-fhir/input/pagecontent/future.md

 ### Supporting Resource RESTful Interactions

 The initial design covers all the use cases where the user is interested in receiving or updating the full Provider (Individual or Organizational) or Facility dataset.
 As a result several FHIR resources are returned or submitted in a Bundle; those resources represent the full dataset.
 A resource based RESTful approach could be implemented if there is enough interest to warrant further design and development.

-E.g. The currrent operations, i.e. Practitioner/IPC/$entityQuery, Location/IFC/$entityQuery and Organization/IPC/$entityQuery could be broken down into more atomic, resource focused, interactions.
+E.g. The current operations, i.e. Practitioner/IPC/$entityQuery, Location/IFC/$entityQuery and Organization/IPC/$entityQuery could be broken down into more atomic, resource focused, interactions.

 For example, the full Provider returned by the following in a Bundle with several resources